SymmetricChaos/mtg_color/README.md

 * only 14 bytes shared bytes needed for all canonical symbol information (compared to 80 bytes for a naive implementation)
 * already at a stable 1.0.0 release
 * zero dependencies
-* there aren't any others
-* but extra lines for features
-* always look good
+* coded in pure Rust for speed and safety